 Adopt a Blended Approach

-Combine structured lessons with informal interaction—listen to Spanish music, watch Spanish films, and chat with native speakers online.
-Mixing methods combats boredom and engages different cognitive skills.
+Combine structured lessons with informal exposure—listen to Spanish music, watch Spanish-language films, and engage with native speakers through conversation apps.
+Mixing methods combat monotony and reinforce learning through multiple cognitive channels.

 Set Measurable Milestones

-Rather than vague goals like “become fluent,” aim for tangible steps: hold a five-minute conversation, read a short story, or watch a TV episode without subtitles.
+Replace vague goals like “become fluent” with specific targets: hold a five-minute conversation, read a short story, or watch a television episode without subtitles.
+Research on goal-setting consistently shows that measurable objectives produce faster progress.

 Embrace Mistakes